e1himself/axis-service-container-plugin/README.md

     initialization: instant
 ```

-By defining `initialization: instant` you telling that `my_service` should be instantiated just after the symfony context is created.
+By defining `initialization: instant` you tell that `my_service` should be instantiated just after the symfony context is created.

 ### Including file